digital-blueprint/relay-base-person-connector-ldap-bundle/README.md

 ### PersonFromUserItemPostEvent

-This event allows to modify the person after it is converted from an LDAP User.
+This event allows to modify a `Person` entity after it is created based on the data from the corresponding LDAP user.
-You can use this for example to populate the person with additional data.
+You can use it to populate the `Person` entity with additional data.

-An event subscriber receives a `\Dbp\Relay\BasePersonConnectorLdapBundle\Event\PersonFromUserItemPostEvent` instance in a service for example in `src/EventSubscriber/PersonFromUserItemSubscriber.php`:
+For example, you can add additional "local data" attributes, which you want to include in responses to `Person` GET requests.

+Event subscribers receive a `\Dbp\Relay\BasePersonConnectorLdapBundle\Event\PersonFromUserItemPostEvent` instance containing the `Person` entity and all user attributes returned by the LDAP server.

+For example, create an event subscriber `src/EventSubscriber/PersonFromUserItemSubscriber.php`:

 ```php
 <?php